 Who Pays the Tax and When is it Paid

-All vehicle owners, owner operators, individual truckers, trucking companies or limited liability companies (LLC), corporation, partnership, or any other type of organization operating heavy motor vehicle with a gross weight of 55,000 pounds and more are liable to pay Heavy Vehicle Use Tax (HVUT).
+All vehicle owners, Owner Operators and Lease Purchasers, individual truckers, trucking companies or limited liability companies (LLC), corporation, partnership, or any other type of organization operating heavy motor vehicle with a gross weight of 55,000 pounds and more are liable to pay Heavy Vehicle Use Tax (HVUT).
 Even If you acquire a vehicle and use it on the public highways in any month other than July, you are liable for the tax for the prorated tax period.
 You must file Form 2290 Heavy Vehicle Use Tax (HVUT) Returns and pay Heavy Vehicle Use Tax (HVUT), by the last day of the month after the month you first use the vehicle.
 If there is an unpaid tax liability for the months before you acquire and use the vehicle during the tax period, you are liable for the total tax for the entire period, to the extent not paid.
 In that case, you must file Form 2290 and pay Heavy Vehicle Use Tax (HVUT), by the last day of the month after the month notification is received from the IRS that the tax has not been paid in full.